 Induction of labor is a procedure where medication or other methods are used to either initiate the onset of labor, or to maintain or strengthen labor.
 Intravenous Pitocin is commonly used for this.
 Pitocin causes uterine contractions and is given in very low doses using a computer-controlled continuous intravenous pump.
 The initial setting is at the lowest dose, and then the dose is gradually increased until satisfactory contractions have been obtained.
-We can also induce labor using a medication called Cervidil.
-This is a hormone inserted vaginally and studies have shown it to be a safe and effective method for inducing labor and/or for helping the cervix soften up.
-Other methods to induce or ripen the cervix include a vaginal or oral tablet called Cytotec (misoprostil) or the insertion of a small balloon through the vagina and the cervix into the lower uterine area.
+We can also induce labor using other medications such as a vaginal or oral tablet called Cytotec (misoprostil) or the insertion of a small balloon through the vagina and the cervix into the lower uterine area.

 There are many reasons why labor might need to be induced.
-The most common medical indications are fullterm or overdue babies, elevated maternal blood pressure, history of rapid labor, and suspected big babies (we can induce a bit before the due date, before the gets "too big").
+The most common medical indications are fullterm or overdue babies, elevated maternal blood pressure, history of rapid labor, and suspected big babies (we can induce a bit before the due date, before the baby gets "too big").
 Sometimes we induce labor because patients live far away, or have other 'situational' reasons, which are referred to as "logistical" indications.